matvej-g/transcendence/Milena_notes/progress_milena.md

 	- settings dropdown should be in the middle
 	- how to include language button in landing page??
 	- match history recenter
-	- show footer also with auth
+	- show footer also with auth -> in line "Show/hide navbars and footer based on section" -> remove hidden -

+### questions for team
+- did ivan do the chat frontend?
+- what choices do we have for game?
+	- 1:1 remote
+	- tournament
-	-
+	- 1:1 local(?)
+- language button - its above the logout button and I dont know how to integrate it in a flex way -> does Ivan know it?
+- (look at it again: permission denied when I try http://localhost:8080/api/users)